4f

 FLUSHED AGAIN

-The sequel to "Flushed."
+The sequel to "Flushed" for three women.
 It's Jan's wedding reception and Jan.
 Meg and Tara are taking a break in the Ladies Room.
 Feelings run high when Jan accuses Tara of having ruined her hen-night party.
 Then Meg discovers that the door to the room is jammed, sparking off a series of mishaps and misfortunes.
 Leaks appear in the ceiling, lights fuse, and pipes burst before help can arrive.

 MURDER AT THE CATHEDRAL